 - Once the deployment is finished, the generated pages can be found in the

-branch of your repository - In your GitHub repo’s setting, navigate to “GitHub Pages” section and change Source to master branch.
+masterbranch of your repository - In your GitHub repo’s setting, navigate to “GitHub Pages” section and change Source to master branch.

 - Check the webpage at username.github.io.

-Note - if you specify a custom domain name with a CNAME
+Note - if you specify a custom domain name with a CNAME, you need to add the CNAME file to the source/ folder.

 Project page